Current Students

 Former Students

-Lia Merivaki is an Assistant Professor of Political Science and Public Administration at Mississippi State University and a recent PhD graduate in the Political Science Department at the University of Florida.
+Lia Merivaki, PhD, is Assistant Professor of Political Science and Public Administration at Mississippi State University.

-Enrijeta Shino is an Assistant Professor of Political Science at the University of North Florida and a recent PhD graduate in the Political Science Department at the University of Florida.
+Enrijeta Shino, PhD, is Assistant Professor of Political Science at the University of North Florida.

 Faculty